almaan/her2st/README.md

 6. **Edgecolor** - Toggle whether edgecolor should be on or off

 _NOTE_: Only one of the features in 2 and 3 can be visualized at a time, the last one selected will be displayed.

+## Contact

+For questions related to the material presented at this site we recommend you to contact either:

+* Alma Andersson : alma.andersson [at] scilifelab.se
+* Ludvig Larsson : ludvig.larsson [at] scilifelab.se

+If you have code-specific questions, e.g., regarding the `shiny` app, opening an issue is the preferred way of communication.